-Employer contributions are based on what is needed to properly fund the system.
-The Retirement Law, however, does allow employers and employees to negotiate some variation in who pays the contributions.
+contributions.
 OCERS' responsibility is to make certain the total required contribution is paid, regardless of how the employers and employees share the cost.
-For the year ended June 30, 2023, the employer's contribution rate as a percentage of covered payroll for general members was 40.82%.
-The Airport's total contribution to OCERS for the year ended June 30, 2023 was \$3,682.
+For the year ended June 30, 2024, the employer's contribution rate as a percentage of covered payroll for general members was 37.69%.
+The Airport's total contribution to OCERS for the year ended June 30, 2024 was \$4,090.